 - Only natural person to be a member of OPC

-In OPC, only natural person can be a member, director or nominee.
-It means that unlike private limited company, OPC cannot have Company as a shareholder or investor.
-An NRI can also become member and nominee in OPC w.e.f.
+In OPC, only a natural person can be a member, director, or nominee.
+It means that, unlike a private limited company, OPC cannot have the Company as a shareholder or investor.
+An NRI can also become a member and nominee in OPC w.e.f.
 01.04.2021

-A natural person shall not be member of more than a one OPC and no person shall be allowed to be a nominee of more than one OPC at any point of time.
-This is to safeguard the intention behind this concept for small entrepreneur.
+A natural person shall not be a member of more than one OPC and no person shall be allowed to be a nominee of more than one OPC at any point in time.
+This is to safeguard the intention behind this concept for small entrepreneurs.

-The words “OPC” shall be mentioned in brackets and shall be added to suffix Private Limited along with the name of such company, wherever its name is printed, affixed or engraved.
+The words “OPC” shall be mentioned in brackets and shall be added to the suffix Private Limited along with the name of such company, wherever its name is printed, affixed, or engraved.
 For E.g., ABCD Services (OPC) Private Limited.

 - No Limitation of Turnover and Paid-up capital for Conversion

 Earlier there was a threshold limit of paid-up capital (Rs.
-50 lakh) and Turnover (Rs.
-2 crore) beyond which OPC’s were required to compulsory convert into Private Limited Company.
+50 lacks) and Turnover (Rs.
+2 crores) beyond which OPCs were required to compulsorily convert into Private Limited Companies.
 But w.e.f.
-01.04.2021, such limitation has been removed and now OPC can continue to run business without any restriction of compulsory conversion.
+01.04.2021, such limitation has been removed and now OPC can continue to run the business without any restriction of compulsory conversion.

-- Conversion of One Person Company (OPC) into other form of Company
+- Conversion of One Person Company (OPC) into other forms of Company

-A One Person company (OPC) can be converted into a Private or Public Company, after increasing the minimum number of members and directors.
-However, OPC cannot be converted into Section 8 Company.
+A One Person Company (OPC) can be converted into a Private Limited or Public Ltd Company, after increasing the minimum number of members and directors.
+However, OPC cannot be converted into a Section 8 Company.

-- Prohibition to carry out Non-Banking Financial Investment activities
+- Prohibition to carrying out Non-Banking Financial Investment activities

 A One Person Company (OPC) cannot carry out Non-Banking Financial Investment activities including investment in securities of any body corporates.